 - 1 lb baby potatoes cut in half

 - In container or bag, combine lemon juice, oregano, minced garlic, 3/4 tsp salt, 1/4 cup olive oil pepper and chicken and mix well.
 Place in refrigerator and marinate for at least one hour or up to 12 hours.

 - Preheat oven to 400 degrees.

 - In cast iron pan heat 1 tbsp olive oil.
 Remove chicken from bag and add to pan, reserving the marinade.
 Cook chicken on both sides for 3 minutes.

 - Meanwhile, add potatoes to marinade bag along with 1/2 tsp salt, mix well and let sit until chicken has finished searing.

 - Add to preheated oven and let roast for 40 minutes giving potatoes a stir once halfway through cooking.
 Remove foil for the last 5-10 minutes of cooking.

-- Drizzle with additional olive oil and a squeeze lemon juice and salt and pepper to taste.
-Serve with a side crunchy green beans.
+- Drizzle with additional olive oil and a squeeze of lemon juice and salt and pepper to taste.
+Serve with a side of crunchy green beans.